10hendersonm/story-titles/README.md

 - That time I asked Ted about his car accident
 - That time with Em and the toad
 - That time I rode a sheep
+- That time I told Em and Ted a joke